kubernetes/ingress-nginx/docs/user-guide/disable-some-metrics.md

   }
 end
 ```
-in some times we do not need upstreamLatency,
+for example, some times we do not need upstreamLatency,
 we can change "upstreamLatency = tonumber(ngx.var.upstream_connect_time) or -1," to "--upstreamLatency = -1,"

 # create a configmap